taitep/ember-arch/spec.md

 ## Load

-First 2 bytes: `0010 DD OO AA E M SSSS`
+First 2 bytes: `0010 DD OO AA E M SSS x`

 `D` is the destination, where the data is put when its been retrieved.